nativewind/react-native-css/CONTRIBUTING.md

 ### Example will not run

 - If you have a nested `node_modules` directory in your example app, it may cause issues with the Metro bundler.
 To resolve this, you need to ensure that the dependency versions used in the example app match those in the root `package.json`.
-- For the moment, you must use a dev client